 Netflix’s justification for putting the ban on VPN use among its customers is related to issues of regional licensing with its content producers.
-Many of the production companies – particularly those in Hollywood – are hell-bent on ensuring that their content is licensed location-specifically, essentially putting Netflix’s feet to the fire, and forcing them to add a clause to their ToS addressing the “VPN problem”.
+Many of the production companies – particularly those in Hollywood – are hell-bent on ensuring that their content is licensed location-specifically, essentially putting Netflix’s feet to the fire, and forcing them to add a clause to their terms of service addressing the “VPN problem.”

 Luckily though, there are still a handful of VPNs that are effective at unblocking content.
 This software works by essentially fooling Netflix into thinking you’re somewhere you’re not, hiding your IP address and routing your connection through a remote server.